Top of Page

 • Return of Title IV Funds does not apply to federal work-study, scholarships, state grants such as the Effective Access to Student Education (EASE) Grant and the Florida Student Assistance Grant, or institutional awards.
 Please contact the Office of Student Financial Assistance for more information on the consequences of dropping classes if you receive these types of financial aid.

-• If a student is required to return Title IV funds as a result of his or her drop, withdrawal, or dismissal, or is eligible for a late disbursement, the student will receive a letter from the Office of Student Financial Assistance along with a copy of the Return of Title IV Funds Calculation.
-The student should follow the instructions in the letter carefully to repay any funds due or to accept a late disbursement.
-Students with unearned financial aid funds must repay these funds to NSU or set up a grants repayment agreement with NSU's collections department within 45 days of notification Students who fail to do so will lose eligibility for future Title IV aid until all unearned funds have been returned to the ED.
+• If a student is required to return Title IV funds as a result of his or her drop, withdrawal, or dismissal, or is eligible for a late disbursement, the student will receive notification from the Office of Financial Aid along with a copy of the Return of Title IV Funds Calculation.
+The student should follow the instructions provided carefully to repay any funds due or to accept a late disbursement.
 NSU is required to report the overpayment to the ED after the 45-day time frame has elapsed.

 • Students who drop or withdraw from one or more of their classes may fail to maintain Satisfactory Academic Progress which may result in ineligibility for financial aid in the future.
-Please contact the OSFA and speak to a financial aid counselor before dropping a course.
+Please contact the financial aid office and speak to a financial aid counselor before dropping a course.

 • All nonpassing grades will be reviewed to determine if the student completed the course or ceased attendance prior to the end of the course.
 If the course was not completed, the student will be considered unofficially withdrawn and the last date of participation in the class will be used to calculate “earned” financial aid.
 If the last date of participation is not known, the midpoint of the term will be used to calculate “earned” aid.